papis/papis/doc/source/library_structure.rst

 The first thing that you might notice is that there are many folders.
-Just to check that you understand exactly what is a document, please think about which of these pdfs is not a valid papis document...
+Just to check that you understand exactly what is a document, please think about which of these pdfs is not a valid Papis document...
 That's right!, ``folder1/paper.pdf`` is not a valid document since the folder1 does not contain any ``info.yaml`` file.
 You see also that it does not matter how deep the folder structure is in your library: you can have a ``physics`` folder in which you